Semalab/developer-skills-matrix-discord-bot/docs/README.md

 This tool is designed to answer the question as to what extent are students who engage in the programs/services are able to develop a certain skill/ability/value/etc.

 # Installation
-This document provide step by step guide to set up Sema's Developer Ruberic Discord Bot.
+Following is a step by step guide to set up Sema's Developer Ruberic Discord Bot with any discord server.

 ## Setting up discord bot:-